Path integrals, complex probabilities and the discrete Weyl representation: Abstract

 \section{Abstract}

 A discrete formulation of the real-time path integral as the expectation value of a functional of paths with respect to a complex probability on a sample space of discrete valued paths is explored.
 The formulation in terms of complex probabilities is motivated by a recent reinterpretation of the real-time path integral as the expectation value of a potential functional with respect to a complex probability distribution on cylinder sets of paths.
-The discrete formulation in this work is based on a discrete version of Weyl algebra that can be applied to any observable with a finite number of outcomes.
+The discrete formulation in this work is based on a discrete version of the Weyl algebra that can be applied to any observable with a finite number of outcomes.
 The origin of the complex probability in this work is the completeness relation.
 In the discrete formulation the complex probability exactly factors into products of conditional probabilities and exact unitarity is maintained at each level of approximation.
 The approximation of infinite dimensional quantum systems by discrete systems is discussed.
 The method is illustrated by applying it to scattering theory and quantum field theory.
 The implications of these applications for quantum computing is discussed.

-\section{introduction}
+\section{Introduction}

 Quantum computing has become a topic of current research because of its potential for solving problems that are not accessible using digital computers.
 Quantum computations involve preparing an initial state, evolving it in real time, and performing a measurement at a later time; repeating this for a statistically significant number of measurements.
 An important step in this process is evolving the prepared initial state using real-time evolution.
 Real-time path integrals represent unitary time evolution as an integral over a functional of classical paths.